ASG01(Ambient Sound Generator 01) - link

 The UI is intentionally minimalist, favoring dim whites and blacks, punctuated by a user-selectable accent color that synchronizes across all instruments.
 It’s an environment designed to fade into the background, allowing the sound to take center stage.

-Main UI Overview showing the Granular tab with CRT effects active
+UI Overview showing the grid tab with spiral configuration.

 The Triptych of Sound